mattmalcher/Healthcare-Data-Processing/Readme.md

 * To work around this the script uses manually edited schema files as a key to map data values to labels.

 #Current Issues / To Do
+These items are not presently handled by the script or are known problems.

-* Handling of misspellings of clinic names
+* Handling of misspellings of clinic names - No encourages bad behaviour

 * Add in some better error reporting to help people fix the mistakes in the input

 * Handling of duplicate files - some error indication

 * A lookup on clinic data - sponsor, population etc